kctrey/wxcadm/pdocs/wxcadm.md

     ### Methods

     `get_config(self)`
-    :   Get (or refresh) the confiration of the Workspace from the Webex API
+    :   Get (or refresh) the confirmation of the Workspace from the Webex API

 `WorkspaceLocation(parent: wxcadm.Org, id: str, config: dict = None)`
 :   Initialize a WorkspaceLocation instance.
 If only the `id` is provided, the configuration will be fetched from